-From 1953 to 1987, something terrible happened at the base.
-But because of its silent nature and the long-term health damage caused were visible only decades later, no one could have known the consequences.
+From 1953 to 1987, something terrible happened at the Camp Lejeune military base.
+But because of its silent nature and the long-term health damage caused were visible only decades later, no one could have known the consequences of the contaminated water.
 Due to a series of failures in planning, safety, and inspection, the camp’s water well was poisoned with toxic contaminants.
 Exposure to the contaminated water resulted in serious health and safety problems for veterans.
 With so many veterans and individuals who were exposed to the contaminated water, what are the symptoms of contamination?

 In this piece, we’ll look at the symptoms related to the Camp Lejeune water contamination scandal, as well as the contaminated water events themselves, and how they relate to the Camp Lejeune water contamination lawsuit.

 While there are many hazardous contaminants at a military base that could seep into the ground and well water, the smaller cause of water contamination was radioactive waste near the camp’s rifle range.
-Though the largest source of contamination appears to be from leaking fuel storage tanks, it is estimated that up to 800,000 gallons of fuel containing benzene seeped into the ground from leaky storage tanks and was a major cause of the contamination.
+Though the largest cause of contamination appears to be from leaking fuel storage tanks, it is estimated that up to 800,000 gallons of fuel containing benzene seeped into the ground from leaky storage tanks and was a major cause of the contamination.
 The benzene then contaminated the water at Camp Lejeune.
 Veterans are now suffering the consequences of exposure to the contaminated water.

 Tragically, those fuel tanks were in close proximity to the primary well that serves Hadnot Point, where the living quarters of enlisted personnel, officers, and the base hospital were located.
 This means that for thirty years, exposure was inevitable for anyone who bathed in or drank the water in this area of Camp Lejeune.
 Veterans and service members were likely exposed to levels of benzene and other hazardous chemicals 240 to 3400 times greater than those at which the Environmental Protection Agency (EPA) deems safe for human contact.
-Exposure to the contaminants can have serious health consequences for veterans and others stationed at Camp Lejeune at that time.
+Exposure to the contaminants can cause serious health consequences for veterans and others stationed at Camp Lejeune at that time.

 - Adult leukemia